 More Toys, Books, Games, Movies:

-I’m definitely not a minimalist when it comes to kids’ toys, books, games, or movies.
-We have lots of all of the above!
 However, we truly do use what we have on a very regular basis.
-We have designated storage spaces for our things… and we actually put everything away at the end of the day.
+We also have designated storage spaces for our things, and (most importantly) we actually put our things away each day.

-I won’t ever tell you to trash or purge all your kids’ favorite things, but I will encourage you to think through the hidden costs that come with having more toys, more books, more games, etc. in your home.
+My goal is not to guilt you into trashing all your kids’ favorite things, but instead to encourage you (and your kids) to think through the hidden costs that come with having more.

 - More energy to clean up and put away when you’re finished playing.